Want to learn more about Etiolation, reaching for the sun!

-Etiolation in plants occurs as a response to insufficient sunlight - it's a process by which the plant stretches out in search of more light, leading to an imbalanced, leggy appearance of the stems and leaves.
-You may notice this in plants such as cacti, which can develop long, thin stretched-out appendages that stick out from the rest of the cactus.
+Etiolation occurs as a response to insufficient sunlight.
+It's a process by which the plant stretches out in search of more light, often leading to imbalanced growth and a leggy appearance..
+You may notice this in plants like cacti, which can develop long, thin stretched-out appendages that stick out from the rest of the cactus.
 It can also happen in plants that experience a period of dormancy if they have an imbalance of watering, nutrition or temperature conditions during this time.

-In the wild, this can sometimes be useful as it can allow plants a chance to survive in less than ideal conditions, such as if they are sheltered from light by debris or taller leaf canopies.
+In the wild, this can be useful as it gives plants a chance to survive in less than ideal conditions, such as if they are sheltered from light by debris or taller leaf canopies.
 For potted plants, though, it can be an unsightly annoyance, and may potentially lead to plant health complications if left untreated.

 For the plant nerds!
 Etiolation is triggered and controlled by plant growth hormones known as auxins.
 These hormones allow the plant's cells to stretch out and expand in an effort to seek out more light.
 Yellowing of the plant tissue can also occur as a result of Etiolation because the plant forms etioplasts where there would usually be chlorophyll (the green pigment in plant tissue that gives the plant its color and is used in the process of photosynthesis).
 The plant can recover its green color through de-etiolation, when the etioplasts evolve into chloroplasts.